 Almighty and everlasting God, creator and giver of all good gifts, mercifully hear our prayers and grant to this diocese all things needful for its welfare.

-23rd The Bishop, the Rt Revd Dr Mouneer Anis and his wife Nancy.
+23rd The President Bishop and Bishop of Egypt, the Most Revd Dr Mouneer Anis and his wife Nancy.
 All Saints’ Cathedral, Cairo and its staff.
 The diocesan administrative staff.

 24th The Bishop in North Africa, the Rt Rev Dr Samy Fawzi Shehata and his wife Madeline.

-25th The clergy who serve the church day by day in Egypt, Libya, Algeria Tunisia and the Horn of Africa and the congregations who sustain them.
+25th Bishop Kuan Kim Seng, Commissary Bishop for the Horn of Africa Episcopal Area, and the clergy who serve the church day by day in Egypt, Libya, Algeria Tunisia and the Horn of Africa and the congregations who sustain them.

-26th The Anglican Church in Ethiopia and all who serve there.
+26th Bishop Rajan Jacob Area Bishop for Gambella, the Anglican Church in Ethiopia and all who serve there.

 27th The institutions that serve the community: the Harpur Hospital in Cairo, the Health Centre in Sadat City, the Episcopal School Menouf, the work with the deaf, with refugees, with prisoners and in other areas of welfare and social need.